SoftwareLibre/softwarelibre.github.io/README.markdown

 #edit your .bashrc to make bundler install gems locally (see: https://wiki.archlinux.org/index.php/ruby#Bundler)
 #now install the gems locally
 bundle install
-#if rake is not installed locally then
-gem install rake -v 10.1.0
 #edit $HOME/.gem/ruby/2.1.0/gems/pygments.rb-0.3.7/lib/pygments/mentos.py to make it use python2 instead of python.
 ```